galister/oscavmgr/README.md

 - While in Gogo flight mode, put both hands (controllers) above your head to ascend at a super-high speed.
 - Requires `TRACK` ticker to be green.

+### VRC-Only: VSync parameter

+This allows OscAvMgr to best keep in sync with the avatar's animator.
+This is optional and does not require the use of a synced parameter.

+- Create a VSync parameter in your VRCExpressionParameters (Bool, not synced, not saved)
+- Create a VSync parameter in your Animator (Float)
+- Create a new layer in your Animator, with two states set up like [this reference image](./contrib/VSync.webp).
+(The other state has its VRC Avatar Parameter Driver Value set to 1.)
+- Alternatively, VRCFury users can drag and drop the [VSync prefab](./contrib/VSync.unitypackage) in their avatar hierarchy.

 ### VRC-Only External Storage

 This allows you to save infrequently used sync parameters into OscAvMgr, so that they don't take up sync param space on your avatar.